elm-tooling/gsoc-projects/readme.md

 Difficulty: Hard

-## Improving test integration in the elm languague server
+## Improving test integration in the elm language server
 The [Elm Language Server](https://github.com/elm-tooling/elm-language-server) only has a simple test integration at the moment, consisting of [elm-test](https://github.com/rtfeldman/node-test-runner) being used to parse and validate test files.

 It would be nice to actually be able to run tests from code lenses or a dedicated test panel.
 Being able to run single tests or groups (might need changes in elm-test) and getting a nice summary of what happened.
 Coverage integration could be a strech goal.